The Te Atatū Peninsula Community Trust was established in 2006 and continues a legacy of serving the community that dates back to the mid-1960’s.

 - COGS Waitakere (Community Organisation Grant Scheme)

 - Dragon Community Trust

 - Foundation North

 - New Zealand Lottery Grants Board – Auckland Community

 - The Chapel – Te Atatu

 - Z Good in the Hood – Z Te Atatu

-The Trust employs a Trust Operations Manager, Rochelle Doyle, to lead the trust’s operations and coordinate with the various community partners in the provision of many family focused activities.
+The Trust employs a Community Support worker, Beth Stewart, to…..provide leadership and coordination of the community facing initiatives of the Trust and also coordinate with the various community partners in the provision of many family focused activities.
 Children and their caregivers are a very big focus for the Trust.
-In additional to the weekly programs there are at least four larger community get together events run each year and these are well supported and appreciated by all who participate.
+Our weekly programs are well supported and appreciated by all who participate.
 Many other activities that the Trust supports are run by teams of volunteers.
 Indeed a strong contingent of volunteers is the sign of a healthy community.
 The Chapel are the source of many of these willing workers.